user profile avatar

 Bio

-My name is Brandon, I am an 18 year old recent high school graduate - 2024.
+Hi, my name is Brandon.
+I am currently a Freshman at Sam Houston State University majoring in Business Administration with minor in Finance.
 I'm a childhood cancer survivor and liver transplant recipient.
 My diagnosis was Stage III Hepatoblastoma.
 My life has had many ups and down due to my medical history but I don't let that bring me down!
-I had a 25% survival rate at diagnosis and now I am planning to go to college!
-I have been accepted to Sam Houston Statue University and looking forward to attending fall of 2024.
+I had a 25% survival rate at diagnosis and now I am on par to be on the Deans list.
 I also have a twin brother!
-We are both going to Sam Houston and even dorming together the first year.
-My dream is to get my degree in Business Administration with emphasis in non-profit management so I can launch my own start-up someday to help children and families thru their cancer and or transplant struggles.
+We are both going to Sam Houston and even dorming together this year.
+My dream is to get my degree in finance with emphasis in non-profit management so I can launch my own start-up someday to help children and families thru their cancer and or transplant struggles.
 The sky is the limit, but getting an education will really help me make this dream possible.

 Education